National Book Award winner Timothy Egan to speak in Twin Falls, April 13

 National Book Award winner Timothy Egan, author of The Immortal Irishman: Thomas Francis Meagher and the Invention of Irish America, will deliver the Idaho Humanities Council’s 3rd Annual Magic Valley Distinguished Humanities Lecture on Thursday, April 13, 2017, 7 p.m., at the Canyon Crest Event Center in Twin Falls.

-Tickets are available by clicking HERE or by calling the IHC at 208-345-5346.
+Limited tickets are available by calling the IHC at 208-345-5346.
 General tickets are $45.
 Benefactor tickets are $75, offering an invitation to a pre-event private reception with Egan at 5 p.m. and preferred seating at the dinner and lecture.
 The evening will begin with a no-host reception at 6 p.m. at Canyon Crest.
 Dinner will be served at 7 p.m., with Egan’s talk to follow.
 Seating is assigned in advance.
 Egan’s books will be available from Barnes and Noble onsite and he’ll be available for signing afterwards.

 Timothy Egan is an acclaimed writer and veteran chronicler of the West whose interests range wide across the Americanlandscape and American history.
 He is a Pulitzer Prize-winning reporter, a popular New York Times columnist, and a National Book Award-winning author.